-Dzibanche was a major Maya city and investigations in the first decade of the 21st century indicate that it was the early capital of the Kan dynasty, which later ruled from the great city of Calakmul.
+Dzibanche was a significant Maya city, and research in the early 21st century suggests that it served as the early capital of the Kan dynasty, which eventually ruled from the renowned city of Calakmul.

-Dzibanche features the earlist known use of the Kan dynasty emblem glyph.
+One notable aspect of Dzibanche is its association with the earliest known use of the Kan dynasty emblem glyph.

 You can dial 078 from any phone, where you can find free information about tourist attractions, airports, travel agencies, car rental companies, embassies and consulates, fairs and exhibitions, hotels, hospitals, financial services, migratory and other issues.